 We encourage students and faculty from all universities to conduct research at the Forensic Anthropology Center.
 The Protocol for Research Requests for the Facility and Collections provides a description of the request process, deadlines and the specifics of the decision process.
-The research request forms are specific as to whether research is being conducted at the Anthropology Research Facility or in one or more of the skeletal collections.
+The research request forms are specific as to whether research is being conducted at the Anthropology Research Facility or the UTK skeletal collections.

 Please read the Protocol for Research Requests for the Facility and Collections before completing the other forms and observe the monthly deadlines for reviews.
 Submissions received by the 27th of each month will be reviewed within the first two weeks of the subsequent month.
 The Director will contact the researcher by the 15th of that month with a decision or request for additional materials for review.
 Contact Dawnie Steadman with any questions about which forms are appropriate for specific research projects.